F.A.Qs

 • Who will be conducting the ceremonies?

-The Yagé ceremonies will be conducted by Taita Cesar, Abuela Fanny, and assisted by Cleo and other team members.
+The Yagé ceremonies will be conducted by Taita Janier Tulkan & Cleo Baum with assistance from other team members.
 Throughout the week, various rituals and activities are facilitated by the entire expert team.

 • Will I receive integration help after the retreat?